- Ness

 5, Flowers

-Wild, local, seasonal flowers are a great way of supporting our environment.
+Locally grown, seasonal flowers are a great way of supporting our environment.
 The more we encourage the growing of organic, native flowers the better life is for our bee's.

 If you or your friends and family are into growing, plan ahead and plant plenty of your favourite flowers in preparation for your big day.
 I have really enjoyed preparing pots months in advance to use as displays at weddings.